Five More Ideas to Try After a Concert

 - Students can create posters, promoting upcoming events or music activities.
 Encourage students to incorporate

 descriptive, yet brief, details about why someone would want to attend or participate.
-They could do this on poster board or using a design program such as Canva, Google Draw or Adobe Spark.
+They could do this on poster board or using a design program such as Canva, Google Draw or Adobe Express.

 ie even has a built-in “Movie Trailer” feature, which is fun to use.